This post may include affiliate links. Thank you for your support.

 I loved this Seafood Bisque!
 I didn’t have the Sherry or Brandy but it turned out delicious without it.
 I will be making this again!

-One of our favorite soups of all time Chey.
-And your looks simply delicious!
-I make lobster/and or shrimp bisque often during the summer and usually around new year’s too!
-Love all your photos!
-Can’t wait to try your recipe!
+One of our favorite soups of all time and it’s simply delicious!
+I make it with lobster/and or shrimp bisque often during the summer and around new year’s too!